guardian/frontend/README.md

     /opt/vagrant/bin/vagrant up

-As a temporary measure until API key distribution is organised, you will need to copy a useful `/etc/gu/frontend-article.properties`.
-Developers should be able to copy the necessary `frontend-article.properties` from their dev box proper to the sourceroot and then onto `/etc/gu` in the virtual instance.
+As a temporary measure until API key distribution is organised, you will need to copy a useful `/etc/gu/frontend-tag.properties`.
+Developers should be able to copy the necessary `frontend-tag.properties` from their dev box proper to the sourceroot and then onto `/etc/gu` in the virtual instance.

-Do not check in `frontend-article.properties`.
+Do not check in `frontend-tag.properties`.

-SSH onto the virtual instance, copy `frontend-article.properties` and start the app:
+SSH onto the virtual instance, copy `frontend-tag.properties` and start the app:

     /opt/vagrant/bin/vagrant ssh
     $ cd /vagrant
-    $ sudo cp frontend-article.properties /etc/gu
+    $ sudo cp frontend-tag.properties /etc/gu
     $ ./sbt011 run

 The instance forwards port 80 on the virtual box to port 8000 on the developer box proper so the application should be